Thoughts of self-harm or suicide should be taken seriously. Asking for help is brave.

 - Does this person’s GoFundMe contain signs of self-harm or suicidal thoughts?

-- Has this person posted photos of self-harm on their campaign?
-Does their campaign story mention self-harm?
+- Has this person posted photos of self-harm on their fundraiser?
+Does their fundraiser story mention self-harm?

 There are many resources and people available to help you right now, if you or someone you know is expressing suicidal thoughts.